Woody Guthrie’s New York Comes Alive

 New to New York

-Woody Guthrie wrote his famous “This Land is Your Land” in the first week after he arrived in New York.
+Woody Guthrie wrote his famous “This Land is Your Land” in the first week after he arrived in New York on February 23, 1940.
 The next day, he wrote a song about how the uptown society women of the time were wearing very funny-looking hats.
 A few days after that he wrote the Dust Bowl Ballad based on the Grapes of Wrath, the Ballad of Tom Joad in a friend’s house on East 4th Street just off the Bowery.
 Then, they went for drinks at McSorley’s on East 7th Street to celebrate.

 Woody lived all over the city, but spent most of his time in the Village, living on Sixth Avenue, Charles Street, and at 130 West 10th Street, also known as the Almanac House #2.
 This was named after the Almanac Singers, of which Woody and his friend Pete Seeger were part.
 This building still stands and is one of the true first homes of folk music in the Village.
 Each of Woody’s homes was shared with his friends and family.
 He created warm sites of music and Hootenanny celebrations wherever he went.